mtb-io/mtb-io/README.md

-# I am mtb
+# mtb

-## 🚀 Developer
+## Developer and web3 degen

-I'm a passionate developer focused on creating clean, user-friendly solutions.
-I love building web applications and exploring new technologies.
+Developer with an interest in Web3 and blockchain technology.

 ---
 ⭐️ From [mtb-io](https://github.com/mtb-io)